World of Disney

-The World of Disney is the flagship chain of specialty retail stores owned and operated by the merchandise division of Disney Parks, Experiences and Products, a subsidiary of The Walt Disney Company.
+The World of Disney is the flagship chain of specialty retail stores owned and operated by the merchandise division of Disney Experiences, a subsidiary of The Walt Disney Company.
 Currently, there are four locations that sell Disney products.

 Background

 Disney had entered the retailing field outside of the parks with the first Disney Store opened in the Glendale Galleria in Glendale, California on March 28, 1987.
 In 1994, Disney Stores opened its flagship location in New York City at a corner of 55th Street and Fifth Avenue.

-The World of Disney is part of The Disney Resorts and not associated with the Disney Store.
+The World of Disney has always been operated as part of Disney Parks and is not associated with the Disney Store.

+Locations

+The current operating locations are all located at the shopping districts of Disney theme park resorts and do not require tickets or park entry.